Swap Rate Definition

 Types of Interest Rate Swaps

-- A Plain Vanilla Swap – In this type, a fixed rate is exchanged for a floating rate or vice versa on a pre-specified interval during the course of the trade.
+- A Plain Vanilla Swap – In this type, a fixed rate is exchanged for a floating rate or vice versa during a pre-specified trade interval.

-- A Basis Swap – In the case of floating to floating swap, it is possible to exchange the floating legs on the basis of benchmark rates.
+- A Basis Swap – In the case of floating to floating swap, it is possible to exchange the floating legs based on benchmark rates.

-- An Amortizing Swap – In the amortization swap, the notional amount decreases with the decrease in the amortization loan amount, respectively, swap amount also decreases.
+- An Amortizing Swap – In the amortization swap, the notional amount decreases with the decrease in the amortization loan amount; respectively, the swap amount also decreases.

-- Step-up Swap – In this swap, the notional amount upsizes on the prescheduled day.
+- Step-up Swap – The notional amount upsizes on the pre scheduled day in this swap.

 - Extendable Swap – When one of the counterparties has the right to extend the maturity of the trade.
 That swap is known as an extendable swap.

 - Delayed Start Swaps/Deferred Swaps.
-Inward Swaps – It all depends upon the parties, what they have agreed upon when the swap will come into effect, whether on delayed start Swaps or Deferred Swap or Forward Swap.
+Inward Swaps – It all depends upon the parties and what they have agreed upon when the swap will come into effect, whether on delayed start Swaps, Deferred Swaps, or Forward Swaps.

 #2 – Currency Swap

-It is a swap in which the cash flows of one currency are exchanged for the cash flow of another currency, which is almost similar to the interest swap.
+It is a swap rate in forex in which the cash flows of one currency are exchanged for another, which is almost similar to the interest swap.

 #3 – Basis Swap

-In this swap, the cash flow of both the legs refers to different floating rates.
+In this swap, the cash flow of both legs refers to different floating rates.
 Some of the swaps majorly refer to fixed against floating legs like LIBOR.
 While in the basis swap, both the legs are floating rates.
-A basis swap can be either an interest swap or a currency swap in both the cases, both legs are floating legs.
+A basis swap can be either an interest swap or a currency swap; both legs are floating legs in both cases.

-It is the rate that is applicable to the fixed payment leg of the swap.
+The rate is applicable to the fixed payment leg of the swap.
 And we can use the following formula to calculate the swap rate.

 C =

-It represents that the fixed-rate interest swap, which is symbolized as a C, equals one minus the present value factor that is applicable to the last cash flow date of the swap divided by the summation of all the present value factors corresponding to all previous dates.
+It represents that the fixed-rate interest swap, symbolized as a C, equals one minus the present value factor that applies to the last cash flow date of the swap divided by the summation of all the present value factors corresponding to all previous dates.

-With respect to change in time, fixed leg rate, and floating leg rate changes with respect to time that was initially locked.
-The new fixed rates corresponding to the new floating rates is termed as the equilibrium swap rate.
+Concerning the change in time, in order to calculate swap rate, the fixed leg rate and floating leg rate change concerning the time that was initially locked.
+The new fixed rates corresponding to the new floating rates are termed the equilibrium swap rate.

 Where: